fkirc/attranslate/README.md

 Options:
+  --srcFile <sourceFile>             The source file to be translated --srcLng <sourceLanguage>          A language code for the source language --srcFormat <sourceFileFormat>     One of "flat-json", "nested-json",
+                                     "android-xml"
-  --srcFile <sourceFile>             The source file to be translated --srcLng <sourceLanguage>          A language code for the source language --srcFormat <sourceFileFormat>     One of "flat-json", "nested-json" --targetFile <targetFile>          The target file for the translations --targetLng <targetLanguage>       A language code for the target language --targetFormat <targetFileFormat>  One of "flat-json", "nested-json" --service <translationService>     One of "google-translate", "deepl",
+  --targetFile <targetFile>          The target file for the translations --targetLng <targetLanguage>       A language code for the target language --targetFormat <targetFileFormat>  One of "flat-json", "nested-json",
+                                     "android-xml"
+  --service <translationService>     One of "google-translate", "deepl",
                                      "azure", "manual"
   --serviceConfig <serviceKey>       supply configuration for a translation